Roughneck Occupation, Job and Career

 - Landman resume sample in the reverse chronological format

-- Laborer resume sample in the functional format
+- Labourer resume sample in the functional format

 You may search for oil and gas careers or roughneck occupation right now, but when you find one you must apply immediately for it with your current CV or resume.
 We recommend that you have your cover letter ready too.
 So, do not forget about our resume writing, CV writing and cover letter writing advises.